Introduction

 Embryology

-In the female embryo, because of the absence of a Y chromosome and lack of testosterone from any testicular tissue, the typical sequence of developmental events results in canalization and fusion of the paramesonephric (Mullerian) ducts in the middle of the pelvis, which gives rise to the female pelvic organs.
-At this time, the mesonephric (Wolffian) ducts regress.
-Any abnormality that occurs during this phase of development may result in a variety of paramesonephric anomalies.
+In female embryos, the absence of a Y chromosome and lack of testicular testosterone allow for uninterrupted development of the paramesonephric ducts, which fuse and canalize in the midline to give rise to the female pelvic organs.
+The mesonephric ducts regress simultaneously.
+Disruptions during this phase may result in a spectrum of Müllerian anomalies.

 Blood Supply and Lymphatics

-The uterus receives blood from the uterine and ovarian arteries, which arise from the anterior branch of the internal iliac artery.
-The uterine arteries are the main blood vessels that supply blood to the uterus.
-As the blood supply enters the myometrium, it branches into the arcuate arteries, which branch into the radial arteries.
-As they enter the endometrium level, they branch into the basal and spiral arteries.[3]
-Uterine arteries supply the different parts of the uterus and play an essential role in maintaining blood supply during menstrual and pregnancy.
+The uterus receives its primary blood supply from the uterine and ovarian arteries, both originating from the anterior branch of the internal iliac artery (see Image.
+Female Reproductive System Blood Supply).
+The uterine arteries serve as the main source of perfusion.
+Upon entering the myometrium, these vessels branch into arcuate arteries, which give rise to radial arteries.
+As they reach the endometrium, the radial arteries further divide into basal and spiral arteries.[3]
+These branches ensure adequate perfusion throughout the uterine wall and play a critical role in sustaining endometrial function during menstruation and supporting placental circulation during pregnancy.

 Nerves